Guardians ad Litem

 The parties will each be responsible for paying the GAL, who will bill by the hour for their services.
 The court will then allocate the fee between the parties - meaning that the division will not necessarily be split equally.
 Once the final invoice has been submitted, the parties will get a chance to respond if they believe that the fees are unreasonable before the court allocates the final fee.

-If you have questions about appointing guardian ad litem in your NJ family law case, contact the Law Office of Peter Van Aulen for a consultation today at (201) 845 – 7400.
+If you have questions about appointing guardian ad litem in your NJ family law case, contact the Law Office of Peter Van Aulen for a free initial consultation today at (201) 845 – 7400.